 Key Services

-In addition to the management of patients with cirrhosis, alcohol-related liver diseases, fatty liver, autoimmune conditions, biliary conditions, metabolic liver disease and cancers of the liver, gallbladder or pancreas there are areas of additional expertise in the following: Hepatocellular Carcinoma We are a major centre for treatment for primary liver …
+In addition to the management of patients with cirrhosis, alcohol-related liver diseases, metabolic dysfunction associated steatotic liver disease (MASLD / fatty liver), autoimmune liver disease, biliary conditions, inherited liver conditions and cancers of the liver, gallbladder or pancreas there are also areas of additional expertise in the following: Hepatocellular …

 Continue reading